yash1337/Project-Site-Scraper/README.md

 This is basic web-scraper for getting the CSE 232 files.
 This script returns all the pdfs, input and output files.

+BTW, the script won't run on labs or X2GO client because there is no pip installed and you cannot install it without admin privileges. pip is automatically installed for python 3.4 and 2.7.9 .
 To use this script all you need to do is:

 1. Enter the base url of the project.
 The highlighted text below is an example of URL that you would need.